floridianguy/pdsnd_github/README.md

 ### Date created
-This project was created on Oct 13, 2018
+1) This project was started in Sept 2018 and approved on Oct 13, 2018
-The initial git commit and README file creation were performed on Oct 27, 2018
+2) The initial git commit and README file creation were performed on Oct 27, 2018

 ### Project Title
 Aaron_bikeshare_project